Updated: 16 April 2021

 Need help writing a Brief?

-Ask as many questions as you need when you write your brief.
+Ask as many questions as you need to when you write a Brief.

-We're even happy to catch up over a coffee to help you through.
+We're even happy to catch up over a coffee or Zoom meeting to help you through.

-Logo Logo will always review your Brief before starting work to make sure everything is clear.
+Logo Logo will always review your Brief before starting work to make sure instructions are clear and actionable.

 3.0 APPROVALS IN WRITING (PLEASE)